 About The Author:

 Lauren Cash is a Certified Intuitive Eating Counselor with a Master of Arts in psychology and is a candidate for a Master of Science in nutritional science.
 Eating disorders have been her area of specialization.
 Lauren has worked in eating disorder treatment facilities and continues to work in the field by providing meal support.
 She is committed to helping women find freedom from food-body issues so that they can feel great in their bodies in order to live full, intentional lives.
-You can find whole-body living tips on her website Breathe & Nourish.

 Written – 2016